arixmkii/qcw/README.md

 ### With Podman Desktop

-One needs to install latest Podman Desktop (setup version, not standalone one) (or stable versions later than v0.0.6) to use it with QEMU machine.
+One needs to install latest Podman Desktop (v0.0.7 or newer) to use it with QEMU machine.
 The important requirement is that there should not be official Podman installation in the same system (because Podman Desktop will allways use it with if found).
 It is enough to just call the application from the shell and it will connect.

 To run Podman Desktop call this inside shell (`"` are important because of the app name having whitespace):
 ```bat